chinmayarvind23/AIvaluate/design-plan.md

 The Submission entity stores all data relates to an assignment submission, including the grades, submission status, feedback and course info.
 ###### Attributes
 - submissionId: this is the primary key that identifies each submission
-- courseId: a foreign key which specifies which course the submission belongs to
-- studentId: a foreign key that tells which student has made the submission
 - submittedAt: a timestamp of when the submission is made
 - updatedAt: a timestamp that shows when the submission is updated by the student
 - isGraded: a status indicating whether or not the submission has been graded
 - AIGrade: a grade assigned by the AI to the submission attempt
 - AIFeedbackText: the feedback provided by the AI
-- InstructorTAFeedbackText: the feedback provided by instructor or TA
+- InstructorTAFeedbackText: the feedback provided by the instructor or TA
 - instructorTAgrade: a grade assigned by the instructor/TA to the submission attempt

 #### StudentFeedbackReport
 ###### Purpose
-The StudentFeedbackReport entity stores data of the review and adjustment instructor made in regards of AI feedbacks.
+The StudentFeedbackReport entity stores data on the review and adjustments the instructor made in regard to AI feedback.
 ###### Attributes
 - studentFeedbackReportId: this is the primary key that uniquely identifies each feedback report
 - reportText: the content  of a feedback report